 Planning a trip to Barcelona and are thinking about side trips?
 Keep scrolling for my list of the best day trips from Barcelona by train worth adding to your Spain itinerary!

-This list of day trips from Barcelona by train contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of day trips from Barcelona by train was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Visiting the capital of Catalonia and want to escape the crowds by planning day trips from Barcelona by train?

 It’s a great idea!
 Many visitors stay in Barcelona for their whole trip but there are so many beautiful places near Barcelona to explore too.
 Not only in the Catalan region, but also in other parts of Spain and even beyond the French border.

 While day trips from Barcelona to Mallorca or other Spanish islands aren’t doable (unless you’ve got the cash to splash on a private jet!), hopping on train trips from Barcelona couldn’t be simpler.

 No stressing over navigating foreign roads, rental insurance, or city traffic!

 This guide lists all the best day trips from Barcelona by train, whether you’re in the mood to sip on cava in a local wine region or dive into the historic center of another bustling city.

 It includes all the logistical info you need too!

 Don’t have time to read a bunch of Barcelona blog posts and reviews?
 Here are some of our top picks for visiting Barcelona with kids.